 You’ll need a 9″/22cm loose bottomed tart tin

 - Add the flour and rub with fingertips till the mix resembles breadcrumbs.
 Add water, 1 Tbsp at a time as needed and lightly bring it all together.
-Knead it very slightly and gently to smooth it all out (do not overwork the pastry).
+Don't knead the pastry, just gently mix it to form a uniform ball of dough.

 - Flatten it, wrap in clingfilm, and chill for 30 mins.

-- Lightly flour a work surface, a chilled marble or granite slab would be perfect, to keep the pastry cold.
-Roll the pastry out to about 2-3cm thickness.
+Lightly flour a work surface, a chilled marble or granite slab would be perfect, to keep the pastry cold.
+Roll the pastry out to about 2-3 mm thickness.

-- Remove the baking paper and beans and bake for another 3 mins.
-Brush the pastry all over with the beaten egg yolk and bake again for 2 mins. this forms a seal & stops the bottom of the pastry getting soggy from the filling.
+Remove the baking paper and beans and bake for another 3 mins.
+Brush the pastry all over with the beaten egg yolk and bake again for 2 mins.
+This forms a seal and stops the bottom of the pastry getting soggy from the filling.

 - Leave to cool for at least half an hour before removing from the tin.
-Remember hot pastry is soft.
+Remember hot pastry is soft and will fall apart.

 - For the filling, turn oven up to190˚C/375˚F. This is the easy part!